 What Foods Cause Breastfeeding Babies Gas?
 Here's What Nursing Moms Should Know

 The smelly truth is, gas is a normal bodily function in babies.
 It kind of makes sense, especially when you think about the fact that, as the website BabyCenter points out, babies in the first three months of life still don't even have fully mature intestines.
-And, as anyone who has ever burped a baby knows, babies can swallow lots of air when they're nursing or drinking from a bottle.
-As lactation consultant Jan Barger writes on BabyCenter:
+“Gas is not necessarily a bad thing — people are gassy,” O’Connor tells Romper.
+“However, if the baby is miserable or has other symptoms — rash, inability to settle down, then you will want to investigate further.

 A 2017 study published in the US National Library of Medicine (USNLM) National Institute of Health (NIH) examined food restriction in breastfeeding mothers and its effect on infant health.
 The study stated that when mothers consumed foods that possibly caused gas in the mother's bowels (broccoli, cauliflower, cabbage) the fiber and gas did not pass into the breastmilk.
 And perhaps even more interesting, when the mothers ate foods that could possibly have had the ability to change the flavor of the breast milk itself (such as garlic), the foods did not usually make the infant fussier.
 The study concluded that most food restrictions mothers impose on themselves when breastfeeding are unnecessary.